Citheronia regalis: Life cycle

 Hickory horned devil, larval stage of the regal moth showing the turquoise phase.
 Ozarks of Missouri.

 Just before pupation, the larva expels its gut and changes color from green to turquoise, the skin of the fully fed creature stretched shiny and tight.
-They then crawl down the host plant, where they burrow into the dirt and pupate in a well formed chamber at a depth of five to six inches.
+They then crawl down the host plant to burrow into the dirt and pupate in a well formed chamber at a depth of five to six inches.
 The pupae are dark brown/black in color, and have a relatively short cremaster.
 Some pupae overwinter for two seasons, perhaps as an adaptation to variable and adverse conditions such as fires and flooding, or to maintain genetic diversity across generations.

 When the moths eclose (emerge), they have to pump their wings with fluid (hemolymph) to extend them.
 The females emit pheromones, which the male can detect through its large, plumose antennae.
 Males can fly for miles in order to reach a female.
 After the moths mate, the female spends the majority of the remainder of her life laying eggs, while the male may mate several more times.
 Adults of this family of moths have vestigial mouths, meaning their mouthparts have been reduced.
 Because of this, they do not eat and only live for about a week as adults.

 There is a single generation of Citheronia regalis throughout its range, but in the deep south, moths have been recorded throughout the longer growing season.
 Typically, C. regalis is a midsummer moth, on wing from late June through August with larvae peaking August through October.
-There is a distinct bell curve to the emergence, with peak weeks coinciding with the first spell of the humid summer weather which may synchronize emergences.
+There is a distinct bell curve to the emergence, with peak weeks coinciding with the first spell of the humid summer weather, which may synchronize emergences.